Coveo-Turbo/dropdown-dynamic-facets/README.md

 5. Include the component in your template as follows:

-Place the component in your markup:
+Place the component in your markup (when using Dynamic Facets):

 ```html
 <div class="CoveoDropdownDynamicFacets"></div>